cozy/cozy-proxy/docs/client/onboarding.md

 ##### Parameters
 * `user`: JS object representing user's properties
 * `steps`: Array of JS object representing steps
-* `currentStepName`: String reprensenting the current (or first) step in onboarding.
+* `onboardedSteps`: Array of string representing the list of step already done.
+Used to determine current step.

 Set the user and the steps list for the current onboarding.
 Called by the constructor method.